-The John W. Rogers, Jr. Internship Program in Finance provides career resources and funded internship opportunities for students interested in financial services.
+The John W. Rogers, Jr. Internship Program in Finance provides career resources and funded internship opportunities for students interested in financial services careers.
 The program is open to all students, and students from under-resourced backgrounds are particularly encouraged to participate.

 Participating students benefit from:

-- Workshops that give students the technical and soft skills needed to succeed in finance
+- Workshops that foster the development of technical and soft skills needed to succeed in finance

 - Networking opportunities with leading financial services employers